rushourllc/rushourllc.github.io/technical.md

 > 20 - Points : Technical Problem Solving

 3. [ ] Candidate is given a well defined problem statement related to company's products
-4. [ ] Candidate able to understand the problem asks questions if there’s ambiguity or needs clarity with an example
+4. [ ] Candidate is able to understand the problem asks questions if there’s ambiguity or needs clarity with an example
-5. [ ] Candidates able to describe problem solving approach
+5. [ ] Candidate is able to describe problem solving approach

 > 20 - Points : Algorithm